[HISTORY: Adopted by the Town Council of the Town of East Hampton 1-23-2018. Amendments noted where applicable.]

 Code of Ethics — See Ch.
 E.

-It is the intent of the Town to provide consistent rules for the purchase of equipment, services and supplies to facilitate efficient municipal operations and to provide fairness to all parties, including but not limited to individuals, corporations, or government agencies whose equipment, services and supplies are purchased by the Town of East Hampton, including the Board of Education.
+It is the intent of the Town to provide consistent rules for the purchase of equipment, services, supplies and materials to facilitate efficient municipal operations and to provide fairness to all parties, including but not limited to individuals, corporations, or government agencies whose equipment, services and supplies are purchased by the Town of East Hampton, including the Board of Education.
 Purchases shall be made considering price, quality and availability as important determining factors in the selection of equipment, services and supplies.

 As used in this chapter, the following terms shall have the meanings indicated as follows: